rickwang28574/MocFormer/README.md

 Paper Link: <a href="https://www.biorxiv.org/content/10.1101/2023.09.13.557595v3" rel="nofollow">official link</a>

-<strong>The code will release soon<\strong>: We will release the complete code after the paper is accepted
+<strong>The code will release soon</strong>: We will release the complete code after the paper is accepted